marcoverl/CVUserGuide/source/Overview.rst

 Please provide all the information needed to debug the problem, e.g.:

-- Your cloud username
+- your cloud username
-- The name of the project
+- the name of the project
-- The IP number of the instance (in case of problems with a virtual machine)
+- the IP number of the instance (in case of problems with a virtual machine)
-- The image name and the flavor name (in case of problems creating an instance)
+- the image name and the flavor name (in case of problems creating an instance)